Urban forestry: Adelaide

 Adelaide, located in South Australia's driest state, examined the potential of green roofs to combat the urban heat island effect.
-The study found significant reductions in temperature and electricity usage and cost when an addition of 30% green roofs were made.
-Researchers concluded that green roofs and similar green infrastructure have potential to mitigate urban heat island effects in this region.
+The study found that providing 30% green roof coverage significantly reduced temperature, electricity usage, and cost.
+Researchers concluded that green roofs and similar green infrastructure have the potential to mitigate urban heat island effects in this region.

 However, climate change impacts also bring challenges to the existing urban forest.
-A study in 2019 for 22 southeastern Australian suburbs showed that over half (53%) of the existing tree species were considered vulnerable to heat and/or moisture stress.
+A 2019 study of 22 southeastern Australian suburbs showed that over half (53%) of the existing tree species were vulnerable to heat and/or moisture stress.
 A study of 2017 tree health decline in Melbourne found significant negative relationships between tree health and climate conditions for every species studied.
 Researchers concluded that drought was the primary factor inducing decline, increasing tree vulnerability to secondary stressors like pests.
 Researchers emphasized a need for planting trees that are better suited to the region, given predictions of hotter and drier conditions in the coming years.